Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Reduce inflammation through increased blood flow

-- Maintain healthy weight to reduce stress on the hip
+- Maintain a healthy weight to reduce stress on the hip

-- Boost joint fluid production for better natural lubrication
+- Boost synovial fluid production for better natural lubrication

 Think of your hip joint like a hinge on a door.
 If you never open the door, the hinge gets rusty and stiff.
 Regular, gentle movement keeps things working smoothly.